Jerian Grant: Personal life

 Jerian Grant is the son of former National Basketball Association (NBA) player Harvey Grant.
-He has three brothers, two of whom play basketball professionally – his older brother Jerai has played in several leagues around the world and his younger brother Jerami plays for the Portland Trail Blazers.
+He has three brothers, two of whom play basketball professionally – his older brother Jerai has played in several leagues around the world and his younger brother Jerami plays for the Memphis Grizzlies.
 His youngest brother Jaelin also played basketball at DeMatha.
 His uncle and father's identical twin Horace Grant was an NBA All-Star and won four championships with the Chicago Bulls and Los Angeles Lakers.
 Grant also has two sons, Hunter Jrue and Harper Jrex Grant and a daughter, Haidyn Jream Grant.